pabloazurduy/watershed/README.md

 # watershed
 Watershed Challenge

+you can clone and read the results directly from `Challenge.html` or `Challenge.ipynb`.
 ### Files and directories:

 1. `Challenge.ipynb` : The full assignment notebook.
 There is also an export in HTML `Challenge.html`